DForshner/SiteSource/source/_posts/Making-Experimenting-With-Metal-Bender.md

 - Makerspace
 - DIY
 ---
-I'd like to create some more decorative metal sculpture, so I picked up a metal bender.
+I'm interested in making some metal sculpture, so I picked up a metal bender.
 I took me most of Sunday to make a removable wooden base for it and figure out how to do some basic bends.

 ![](/images/MetalBenderBase.jpg)